Event: An Audience with Dona Croll

 July 17, 2025

-Please join us at 198 Contemporary Arts & Learning for an evening of conversation with Dona Croll, the Jamaican-born, Birmingham-raised doyenne of theatre, television, film and radio.
-She will be in conversation with veteran actor, director and broadcaster Burt Ceasar, reflecting on an illustrious career spanning half a century and taking us on her remarkable journey from the margins to the centre.
+On 17 July 2025, we were joined at 198 Contemporary Arts & Learning for an evening of conversation with Dona Croll, the Jamaican-born, Birmingham-raised doyenne of theatre, television, film and radio.
+She was in conversation with veteran actor, director and broadcaster Burt Ceasar, reflecting on an illustrious career spanning half a century and taking us on her remarkable journey from the margins to the centre.

 Dona’s television credits include The Bill, Casualty, Desmond’s, Death In Paradise, EastEnders, Gimme Gimme Gimme, Holby City and The Long Song.
 Her Shakespeare roles include Cleopatra in Anthony and Cleopatra (Talawa Theatre Company), Mrs Quickly in Henry 5th (Royal Shakespeare Company), Emilia in Othello (Greenwich Theatre) and the much-acclaimed character of John of Gaunt (The Globe Theatre).
 Her film credits include Eastern Promises, Hallelujah Anyhow, Kill Kill Faster Faster, Tula the Revolt and Mr Malcolm’s List.
 Dona has also featured in many BBC radio productions.